GatoGraphQL/GatoGraphQL/docs/DeveloperGuide.md

 - The hierarchy model (home, single, author, page, 404 and tag, and category to be added in the future)
 - Pages, Posts and Custom Post Types
-- Hooks: actions and filters
 - Meta (post meta, user meta, comment meta and tag meta)
-- Plugins for extending functionality

 ## Technology Stack